sjbylo/aba/README.md

 1. Uses Quay's credentials to build out the Agent-based configuration files.
 1. Generates the needed boot ISO.
 1. Creates the required VMs in ESXi (or vSphere) and powers them on.
-1. Monitors the installtion progress.
+1. Monitors the installation progress.

 ## Prerequisites